Apps

 There are two components in effective app-based data management:

-Data collected for internal use to improve the app and your business | |
+- Data collected for internal use to improve the app and your business

-Data collected to present back to the end-user for their consumption. |
+- Data collected to present back to the end-user for their consumption.

 Data Collected for Internal Use

-The power of in-app data management is massive; in order to extract data-driven insights from your organization’s app, a strong data infrastructure is necessary.
+The power of in-app data management is massive.
+In order to extract data-driven insights from your organization’s app, a strong data infrastructure is necessary.
 Such questions include:

-“How are users interacting with our app?”
+“What interactions do users have with our app?”

 “How long do users usually spend on our app?”

-“How can we predict which app users will tend to purchase certain products?”
+“Can we predict which app users will tend to purchase certain products?”

 There are many types of data that apps collect, but some of the most common types are: